Use Remote Jump for Unattended Access to Computers on a Separate Network

-Jumpoint is only available for Windows systems.
-Jump Clients are needed for remote access to Mac or Linux computers.
+Jumpoint is available for Windows and Linux systems.
+Jump Clients are needed for remote access to Mac computers.
 To Jump to a Windows computer without a Jump Client, that computer must have Remote Registry Service enabled (disabled by default in Vista) and must be on a domain.
 You cannot Jump to a mobile device, though Jump Technology is available from mobile BeyondTrust consoles.

 Create a Remote Jump Shortcut

 To create a Remote Jump shortcut, click the Create button in the Jump interface.
 From the dropdown, select Remote Jump.
 Remote Jump shortcuts appear in the Jump interface along with Jump Clients and other types of Jump Item shortcuts.

 Organize and manage existing Jump Items by selecting one or more Jump Items and clicking Properties.

 To view the properties of multiple Jump Items, the items selected must be all the same type (all Jump Clients, all Remote Jumps, etc.).To review properties of other types of Jump Items, please see the appropriate section in this guide.

 Enter a Name for the Jump Item.
 This name identifies the item in the session tabs.
 This string has a maximum of 128 characters.

 From the Jumpoint dropdown, select the network that hosts the computer you wish to access.
 The access console remembers your Jumpoint choice the next time you create this type of Jump Item.
 Enter the Hostname / IP of the system you wish to access.